 Tilt Shift Lens (5:38)

-Before production begins, go on location and with Tony’s mobile kit.
+Before production begins, go on location and with Tony’s mobile photography kit.
 Learn the process and benefits of using a Tilt Shift lens.
 Through a series of comparisons, learn the differences between using a tripod head vs. tilt shift lens.
-Learn to create compelling exterior captures, how to avoid perspective distortion (the keystone effect) and how to avoid sacrificing composition.
+Learn to create compelling exterior captures, how to avoid perspective distortion (the keystone effect) and how to avoid sacrificing composition in your architectural photography.

 Pre-Production Checklist (2:49)

-Receive an inside look at Tony’s personal pre-production checklist.
+Receive an inside look at Tony’s personal pre-production checklist for architectural photography.
 Learn how to formulate a plan before entering complex and demanding professional environments with a range of practical considerations.
 Shooting within professional, active corporate environments presents all kinds of challenges that can inhibit and even sink productions.
 With great tips and best practices, arm yourself with knowledge to maximize your success.

 Tony gives specific insight on what to look for when you scout a location to achieve the best shot composition possible on production day.
 From lighting placement, reflection issues, staging of furniture, to background subject placement, consider the technical challenges before the day of your shoot.